NCI-Agency/anet/docs/INSTALL.md

 	* _Your Name_: This is the name that will be given to the ANET Administrator, who you presumably are; please use the canonical form of your name: LAST NAME, First name(s)
 	* _Your Domain Username_: This is the domain username that will be set on the ANET Administrator (who you presumabely are).
 For production situations this will be your windows domain username.
 If you get this wrong here, when you first log in to ANET it will create a new user for you.
 You can either run this database init command again, or do manual SQL commands to fix the `people` table.
 7. If imagery/maps are needed, install them according to the "How to configure imagery" section
-8. To verify that ANET is functioning, manually launch the ANET Server: ```"bin/anet.bat" server anet.yml```
+8. To verify that ANET is functioning, manually launch the ANET Server: ```"bin/anet" server anet.yml```
 9. Visit `http://servername` or `https://servername` (depending on SSL configuration) and verify you can see a welcome screen.
 In case of a problem, please refer to [TROUBLESHOOT.md](TROUBLESHOOT.md)
-10. You can either add a start-up task for ANET, or skip to step 11, if you wish to install it as a service:
-	* Open Task Scheduler
-	* Create task
-	* Name it "ANET"
-	* Under Security Options, select the service account
-	* Under Security Options, check "run when user is logged on or not"
-	* Add a new trigger: "at startup"
-	* Add a new "Start a Program" Action:
-		* Start a program/script: `c:\anet\bin\anet.bat`
-		* Add arguments: `server anet.yml`
-		* Start in: `c:\anet`
 11. If you have opted to install ANET as a service:
-	* Install `nssm` or other service manager
-	* Create a serive named `anet`, with:
-    *  `c:\anet` as start-up directory
-    *  `c:\anet\bin\anet.bat` as application path
-    *  and `server anet.yml` as arguments
-    *  add the sql service as a dependency
+	* `sudo systemctl enable anet`
+	* anet can be now started/stopped with `sudo systemctl start anet` and `sudo systemctl stop anet`

 # ANET Upgrade Documentation
 On the ANET server:
-- Stop the `"bin/anet" server anet.yml` process.
-This is typically done by killing the java process from the task manager, or if a service is installed by running `net stop anet`
+- Stop the anet with `sudo systemctl stop anet`.
 - Take a complete backup of your SQL Database
-- Move the `bin`, `lib` and `doc` directory to a backup directory.
-Make sure that `anet.yml` remain intact
-- Unzip the provided ANET distribution zip.
-Copy the `bin`, `lib` and `doc` from the distribution into the anet application folder, typically `c:\anet`
+- install the new rpm with `sudo yum localinstall anet-<version>.rpm`
 - Make any required changes or upgrades to your `anet.yml` file
-- Run `bin/anet.bat check anet.yml` to verify that `anet.yml` is in the correct format
+- Run `bin/anet check anet.yml` to verify that `anet.yml` is in the correct format
-- Run `bin/anet.bat db migrate anet.yml` to migrate your database
+- Run `bin/anet db migrate anet.yml` to migrate your database
-- Start the server, if it has been installed as a service, run `net stop anet`
+- Start the server, if it has been installed as a service, run `sudo systemctl start anet`
 - Run through verification testing to ensure there are no issues

 Alternatively, an experimental service update script is available in the `doc` folder.